nuxeo/doc.nuxeo.com-content/src/userdoc/web-ui/task/handling-tasks.md

     ![]({{file name='parallel-review-web-ui.png'}} ?w=300,border=true)

-Your consultation task is done.
+Your review task is done.
 The task is removed from your dashboard and your Tasks tab.

 ### Final Validation of the Document